-Despite the current slowdown of heavy industry and raw materials mining, the above-mentioned branches of industry employ over one third of the total number of 579.8 thousand persons, who are employed in the national economy; another 11% work in trade and repairs of goods, according to the Labour Force Sample Survey.
-The average gross monthly wage in the Moravskoslezský Region in 2019 (workplace method, preliminary data) was about CZK 3 200 below the national average; compared to other Regions, it was the tenth highest average in the CR.
-It was CZK 30 932 per employee.
-The distribution of wages among industries is similar to that in other Regions of the CR; the highest wages are in information and communication, electricity, gas, steam and air conditioning supply, mining and quarrying, and financial and insurance activities, while the lowest are in accommodation and food service activities.
+Despite the current slowdown of heavy industry and raw materials mining, the above-mentioned branches of industry employ over one third of the total number of 567.4 thousand persons employed in the national economy; additional 12% work in trade and repairs of goods, according to the Labour Force Sample Survey.
+The average gross monthly wage in the Moravskoslezský Region in 2020 (workplace method, preliminary data) was about CZK 3 600 below the national average; compared to other Regions, it was the third lowest average in the CR.
+It was CZK 32 088 per employee.
+The distribution of wages among industries is similar to that in other Regions of Czechia.
+The highest wages are in information and communication, electricity, gas, steam and air conditioning supply, mining and quarrying, and financial and insurance activities, whereas the lowest are in accommodation and food service activities.

 The industrial structure of the Region is currently causing many problems that are related especially to the higher share of unemployed persons.
-Good situation, relatively, is in the Opava District, the Frýdek-Místek District, and the Nový Jičín District, while on the opposite side of the scale (in comparison both within the Region and the whole Czech Republic) are the Karviná District, the Bruntál District, and the Ostrava-město District, which rank among the last of all the Districts of the CR
+A relatively good situation is in the Opava District, the Frýdek-Místek District, and the Nový Jičín District, whereas the high share of unemployed persons is reported by the Karviná District, the Bruntál District, and the Ostrava-město District, which rank among the last of all Districts of Czechia.

 When Czechoslovakia split into two independent countries, the Moravskoslezský Region found itself on the periphery of the CR's northeast border with Poland and the Slovak Republic, far away from direct contacts with the Capital City of Prague and economic stimuli from advanced countries of the EU.
-The D1 motorway between the towns of Lipník nad Bečvou and Bohumín nearly 80 km long solves transport issues and economic revival.
-The next fundamental routes of the current road network are the following: the international road I/11 (E 75) leading from Opava via Ostrava, Český Těšín to Mosty u Jablunkova and the international road I/48, D/48 (E 462) leading from Nový Jičín via Frýdek-Místek to Český Těšín.
+The D1 motorway between the towns of Lipník nad Bečvou and Bohumín nearly 80 km long enables transport services and economic revival.
+Other trunk roads are as follows: the international road I/11 (E 75) leading from Opava via Ostrava and Český Těšín to Mosty u Jablunkova and the international road I/48, D/48 (E 462) leading from Nový Jičín via Frýdek-Místek to Český Těšín.
 Both roads go through the eastern part of the Region.
 The Moravskoslezský Region has two railway lines of European importance: electrified lines No 270 and No 320.
 The line No 270 is an important part of the main railway route of the CR leading from Prague to Bohumín.
-The air transport is ensured by the international airport in Mošnov, which is the second busiest airport in the CR.
+The air transport is ensured by the international airport in Mošnov, which is the second largest airport in the CR.
 Its landing runway is 3 500 m long, which enables landing of aeroplanes of all categories without limitation.

-A schooling system of good quality can be found in the Moravskoslezský Region.
-In its 444 basic schools, 105 thousand pupils are fulfilling their compulsory education.
+A system of schools of good quality can be found in the Moravskoslezský Region.
+In its 446 basic schools, 105 thousand pupils are fulfilling their compulsory education.
 There are 135 secondary schools (of which 39 are teaching programmes of grammar schools), 2 conservatoires, 13 higher professional schools, and 4 universities: Vysoká škola báňská - Technická univerzita Ostrava (VSB - Technical University of Ostrava), Ostravská univerzita (University of Ostrava), Slezská univerzita v Opavě (Silesian University in Opava), and Vysoká škola PRIGO (PRIGO University).
-The universities comprise 16 faculties and provide study programmes for over 23 000 students.
+The universities comprise 16 faculties and provide study programmes for over 24 000 students.

 The health care system is also on a high level in the Region.
-There are 516 independent surgeries of general practitioners for adults, 191 independent surgeries of general practitioners for children and adolescents, 608 independent surgeries of dentists, 148 independent surgeries of gynaecologists, and 842 independent surgeries of various specialists.
-The Region has 6 436 beds available in 20 hospitals and other 2 444 beds in 14 specialised therapeutic institutions and therapeutic institutions for long-term patients.
+There are 515 independent surgeries of general practitioners for adults, 186 independent surgeries of general practitioners for children and adolescents, 587 independent surgeries of dentists, 147 independent surgeries of gynaecologists, and 849 independent surgeries of various specialists.
+The Region has 6 500 beds available in 21 hospitals and other 2 405 beds in 14 specialised therapeutic institutions and therapeutic institutions for long-term patients.